DarrelASandbox/playground-java/abdul-bari/README.md

 - In Java, a superclass reference variable can point to an object of its subclass.
 This feature allows Java to achieve **polymorphism**.
 - When you declare a variable with the type of a superclass, it means that the variable can reference any object of that superclass or its subclasses.
 - An object of a subclass is an instance of that subclass but also an instance of its superclass due to inheritance.
+- **Dynamic Method Dispatch**
+  - It is useful for achieving Runtime Polymorphism.

 &nbsp;